Index Enhancements «Prev Next»

 Instructions

-1. How would the function-based index you created help out in a production situation?
+1. How does this function-based index help in a production system?

-2. When will the function-based index you have just created start being used by the cost-based optimizer?
+2. When does the function-based index become eligible for use by the cost-based optimizer?

 Hints